The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Background

-{In this paper, we explore the side-channel risks linked to both local and remote LLM services.
+{In this paper, we explore the side-channel risks in both local and remote LLM services.
 For local settings, we assume a stable network connection between client and server.
-For remote services, previous works---such as NetCAT~\cite{kurth2020netcat} and NetSpectre~\cite{schwarz2019netspectre}---have addressed mitigating noise caused by unstable connections and jitters, particularly in CPU cache side-channel attacks.
-Extending such noise-reduction strategies to remote LLM scenarios remains an avenue for future research.} We do not consider hardware side channels tied to GPU micro-architectures (e.g., GPU caches~\cite{naghibijouybari2018rendered}, residue-based leakage~\cite{zhou2016vulnerable}, or power/frequency side channels~\cite{taneja2023hot}).
+For remote services, previous works such as NetCAT~\cite{kurth2020netcat} and NetSpectre~\cite{schwarz2019netspectre} have addressed mitigating noise caused by unstable connections and jitters, particularly in CPU cache side-channel attacks.
+Extending such noise-reduction strategies to remote LLM scenarios remains an avenue for future research.} We do not consider hardware side channels tied to GPU micro-architectures~\cite{naghibijouybari2018rendered,zhou2016vulnerable,taneja2023hot}.
 Instead, our focus lies on software caches maintained by the LLM serving system, making our attacks applicable across various hardware platforms (CPUs, GPUs, ASICs, etc.).

+\para{Assumptions} For end-to-end attacks, we assume that the adversary has certain prior knowledge of the target user or system prompt.
+Specifically:

+\begin{itemize} \item \textbf{Prompt Stealing Attacks} (\autoref{subsec:evalpsa}): The attacker is assumed to have access to a public dataset of system prompts that can be used to fine-tune the next-token predictor.
+Such datasets are semantically diverse and representative of real-world prompt engineering practices.
+In our evaluation, the victim randomly selects a small subset (e.g., 200 prompts) as its proprietary system prompt, while the attacker uses the remaining prompts as training data.
+This reflects realistic scenarios where production systems employ a limited number of carefully crafted prompts, while public repositories offer abundant similar data for adversarial training.

+\item \textbf{Peeping Neighbor Attacks} (\autoref{subsec:evalpna}): We assume the attacker is focused on a particular topic (e.g., healthcare, travel planning) and has a public set of prompt templates containing sensitive private attributes such as personal names, medical conditions, travel destinations, or business details.
+These templates can be obtained from public datasets or generated using paraphrasing tools.
+The attacker uses them to probe semantic caches, where timing differences between cache hits and misses may reveal whether the victim’s request contains the targeted attributes.

+\item \textbf{Document Inference Attacks} (\autoref{subsec:psarag}): Because KV-cache sharing typically requires requests to share a common prefix, we assume the attacker knows either the full document or at least its prefix (i.e., the initial portion of the content).
+Even if the document’s content is known, detecting its submission to an LLM service may disclose an organization’s interests, posing serious privacy and competitive risks across different sectors.